hibernate/hibernate-orm/working-5.0-migration-guide.md

     with `org.hibernate.type.descriptor.sql.SqlTypeDescriptorRegistry`.
 Applications using custom SqlTypeDescriptor
     implementations extending the built-in ones and relying on that behavior should be updated to call `SqlTypeDescriptorRegistry#addDescriptor` themselves.
 * The JDBC type for "big_integer" (org.hibernate.type.BigIntegerType) properties has changed from java.sql.Types,NUMERIC to java.sql.Types.BIGINT.
 * Moving `org.hibernate.hql.spi.MultiTableBulkIdStrategy` and friends to new `org.hibernate.hql.spi.id` package
     and sub-packages
+* Changes to "property access" contracts, including
+* Valid `hibernate.cache.default_cache_concurrency_strategy` setting values are now defined via `org.hibernate.cache.spi.access.AccessType#getExternalName` rather than the `org.hibernate.cache.spi.access.AccessType` enum names; this is more consistent with other Hibernate settings

 TODOs
 =====